About the Health Foundation

 This early research told us that the problems around health and health care in our regions were overwhelming, and our resources weren’t enough to fix all of of them.
 Therefore, we had to narrow our scope.

 So we chose to look at this immense challenge through the eyes of two groups of the especially vulnerable in our communities, – children impacted by poverty and older adults – by working to improve their health care and quality of life, and by keeping their overall best interests in mind.
-Since that time our focus has sharpened to older adults and children ages birth to 5 impacted by poverty.
+Since that time our focus has evolved to include community health capacity.

 Why does the Foundation only fund in western and central New York?